Frequently Asked Questions

 Physician opinions are often challenged by opposing counsel; therefore, the lack of a medical license could result in challenges.

-Any qualified individual may review an impairment rating and provide an opinion on the correctness.
+Any qualified individual may review an impairment rating and provide an opinion on its correctness.
 These impairment rating reviewers include non-physicians, e.g., claims professionals, attorneys, and nurses.

 It is highly recommended that you have credentials documenting your expertise in using the AMA Guides, e.g., Certified Impairment Rater.